 Lots of precipitation and cool weather systems = plenty of mountain snow.
 This is probably the #2 most likely event.
 7 out of the last 10 La Nina winters have brought above normal snow to ALL elevations in the Cascades.
-Note that there CAN be a bad year; it just happened during the last La Nina in 2017-18.
+Note that there CAN be a bad year; it just happened during winter 2017-18.
 Ouch!
-Check out the mid January snowpack during the last event…
+Check out the mid January snowpack during 2001 & 2018…

 3. Foothill Snow

-This happened in several of the past La Nina winters…significant snow to lower elevations (1,000′-2000′).
+This happens in some La Nina winters…significant snow to lower elevations (1,000′-2000′).
 This MAY happen again if we get a succession of cold and wet systems coming in from the west and northwest.
-Of course these are the same systems that give forecasters headaches because then snow it quite close to the Valley floor multiple times during the season.
-News people get really excited about it too.
+It didn’t happen last winter, but colder than normal ocean water is poised to the west/northwest of the PACNW.

 4. Wind Storm

 We are overdue for a regionwide major windstorm here in the Pacific Northwest.
 The last BIG one was December 1995.
-That’s 25 years ago!
+That’s 26 years ago!
 14 years before that we had the major November 1981 storm.
-It’s interesting that all those La Ninas from 1950 to the mid 70s had a wind gust of 60+ mph at PDX each time!
+It’s interesting that all the La Ninas from 1950 to the mid 70s had a wind gust of 60+ mph at PDX each time!
 Not as frequent since that time though.

 5. Portland Snow/Ice

 This one is tough.
 Anyone who says a La Nina winter means lots of snow in Portland is mistaken.
 Average snowfall in weak-moderate La Ninas DOES go up a bit, but not a dramatic increase.
-Two La Ninas in the last 20 years have produced a major snowfall here in Portland…December 2008 and January 2017.
+Three La Ninas in the last 20 years have produced a major snowfall here in Portland…December 2008, January 2017, & February 2021.
 I should point out that the “cool/wet” La Nina winters sometimes produce little freezing rain because we don’t get as many inversion episodes to our east, which means less east wind in the Gorge.
 We need that for a good ice storm either in the Gorge OR in Portland.

-The elephant in the living room I suppose is the fact that our winters are gradually warming, and snow in Portland is more rare than it used to be when we look back more than 50+ years.
+The elephant in the living room I suppose is the fact that our winters are gradually warming, and snow in Portland is more rare than it used to be when we look back more than 70+ years.
+Although the past couple of decades total winter snowfall seems to have stopped it’s downward plunge.
 Take a look at total snow each decade since the airport observations started about 1940.
 Divide by 10 to get average per winter.